corybrunson/ggalluvial/README.md

 ### Extension to time series

 See the [alluvial package](https://github.com/mbojan/alluvial) for examples.
 More generally, ggalluvial should be able to track the frequencies of the factors of one categorical variable along the factors of another.
-Using as an example dataset `as.data.frame(as.table(WorldPhones))`, It might make sense for this to be done using `aes(x = Var1, y = Var2, freq = Freq)`, and for `x` and `y` to override any passes to axis aesthetics.
+Using as an example dataset `as.data.frame(as.table(WorldPhones))`, It might make sense for this to be done using `aes(x = Var1, y = Var2, weight = Freq)`, and for `x` and `y` to override any passes to axis aesthetics.
 Another dataset for exemplary use would be `Seatbelts`.

 I'll refer to these as "bivariate" alluvial diagrams, in contrast to the "multivariate" alluvial diagrams already implemented here.